Zephyr™ 1.75mm Filament Extruder

 # High Temperature Use

-The Zephyr™, along with its various add-ons, is designed to operate within an environmental temperature range of up to 40°C. Certain components have temperature limitations as follows: The product cooling fan and part cooling fans can both function effectively up to 40°C.
+The Zephyr™, along with its various add-ons, is designed to operate within an environmental temperature range of up to 60°C. Certain components have temperature limitations as follows: The product cooling fan and part cooling fans can both function effectively up to 60°C. Although you will lower the fan’s lifecycle above 40°C

 If you intend to use this product in an environment with temperatures as high as 150°C, you should take the following factors into account:

-• Implement the Water Cooling Add-on (Unavailable during Early Access).
+• Implement the Water Cooling Add-on (will soon be available).

 • Consider our Dyze Design’s Liquid Cooling System, should the need arise.